Charles H. Kerr Publishing Company: Socialist publisher

-In January 1900 Simons was brought on board Kerr & Co. as a vice president with a view to launching a new magazine.
-This would be the International Socialist Review (ISR), a publication which would emerge as among the most important American socialist periodicals during the first two decades of the 20th century.
-The publication launched with approximately 800 subscribers and by the end of its first year had more than quadrupled this total.
-With additional individual issues sold in bulk an increased press run of 10,000 copies was predicted by Kerr early in 1901.
+In January 1900, Simons was hired by Kerr & Co. as vice president with a view to starting a new magazine.
+It was to be the International Socialist Review (ISR), one of the foremost American socialist periodicals in the first two decades of the 20th century.
+ISR launched with approximately 800 subscribers and by the end of 1900 had more than quadrupled this total.
+With additional issues sold in bulk, an increased press run of 10,000 copies was predicted by Kerr early in 1901.

-The firm was funded as a socialist publisher by the sale of stock, with about $500 worth of stock taken by Kerr personally and a small handful of wealthy benefactors and a somewhat larger amount generated through sale of individual shares at $10 each.
-Stockholders were not paid dividends and were offered no promise of increased valuation, but rather were allowed to purchase Kerr publications at a deep discount off cover price.
+The firm dedicated to publishing revolutionary socialist literature was funded by the sale of stock, with about $500 worth taken by Kerr and a handful of wealthy benefactors, and a somewhat larger portion of operating funds generated through sales of individual shares at $10 each.
+Stockholders were not paid dividends or offered a promise of increased valuation, but rather were allowed to purchase Kerr publications at a deep discount off cover price.
 The company's pocket-sized "Pocket Library of Socialism" series of 5 cent pamphlets — each covered in distinctive red cellophane — were priced as cheaply as $6 per 1,000 copies when purchased by stockholders; Kerr's small cloth-bound "Standard Socialist Series" of works by Karl Marx, Frederick Engels, Karl Kautsky, and other leading Marxist theoreticians sold at a 50 percent discount, plus freight.

-While not a lucrative business model, this promise of cheap socialist literature made the purchase of Kerr stock extremely attractive to locals of the Social Democratic Party of America and its immediate successor, the Socialist Party of America.
-A very close relationship developed between the company and the organized socialist movement in America, with Kerr handling the bulk of publishing book-length manuscripts and no small number of pamphlets, while the Socialist Party largely limited its publishing efforts to propaganda leaflets and a somewhat tighter array of pamphlets, particularly during the party's earliest years.
+While not a lucrative business model, the lure of cheap socialist literature made the purchase of Kerr & Co. stock attractive to locals of the Social Democratic Party of America and its successor, the Socialist Party of America (SPA).
+A close relationship arose between the company and the socialist movement in America, with Kerr handling the bulk of publishing book-length manuscripts and a sizable number of pamphlets, while the SPA limited its publishing efforts to propaganda leaflets and a smaller set of pamphlets, particularly during the Party's earliest years.

-Kerr was noted for his translation from the French of the radical workers' movement anthem, "The Internationale;" his version became the English words sung in the United States (although a different, anonymous English translation is sung in Britain and Ireland).
-Kerr's version was widely circulated in the IWW's Little Red Songbook.
-In 1906 Kerr published the first volume of Karl Marx's Das Kapital.
-Kerr & Co. followed this effort with the publication of volumes 2 and 3 of Capital, making use of original translations made by ISR editorial staff member Ernest Untermann and thus becoming the first publisher of this material in the world in the English language.
-In addition to the first English edition of Marx's Das Kapital, Kerr also published the first English edition of Friedrich Nietzsche's 'Human All Too Human' in 1908, translated by Alexander Harvey, a Belgian-born American journalist.
+Using his background in Romance languages, Kerr translated several works for publication by Kerr & Co.
+His translation from the French of the radical workers' anthem, "The Internationale", was widely circulated in the IWW's Little Red Songbook and became the standard English words sung in the U.S. (although a different, anonymous English translation is sung in Britain and Ireland).
+In 1906, Kerr & Co. published Volume I of Karl Marx's Das Kapital.
+The company followed this with the publication of Volumes II and III, making use of original translations done by ISR editorial staff member Ernest Untermann, and thus published the first complete English edition of Das Kapital.
+Moreover, Kerr published in 1908 the first English edition of Friedrich Nietzsche's Human All Too Human, translated by Alexander Harvey, a Belgian-born American journalist.